felipe-mig/SQL_John_Wick_website_themed/Readme.md

--No frameworks
+**No frameworks
--No AI code
+**No AI code
--Local content
+**Local content

-** The website is optimized for a 15.6" 1920 x 1080 display with a 16:9 aspect ratio.
+The website is optimized for a 15.6" 1920 x 1080 display with a 16:9 aspect ratio.

-You will need a local server and import the database to display the website** on your browser.
+You will need a local server and import the database to display the website on your browser.

 ## How to run a local server